-In Original Script of this episode written by Michael Reaves, The original ending where Killer Croc escapes to a Seaworld park where he gets knocked into a pool of electric eels.
-But Frank Paur rewrote the ending and his ending is what we see in the episode.
+In the original script, written by Michael Reaves, the ending shows Killer Croc escape to a Seaworld park where he gets knocked into a pool of electric eels.
+Frank Paur rewrote the ending and it's his ending that is shown.
 See more »

 "Spider Conway" is set to testify against high-level Gotham crime boss "Rupert Thorne" but the boat transporting him is blown up.Things point to Harvey Bullock actually being in cahoots with Thorne which seems the opposite of what it should be, but something isn't right.
 Is the Gotham District Attorney a crook?
 Batman thinks so but Commissioner Gordon says "No, he may be a jerk but he's an honest cop.
 For once, I hope your instincts are wrong, Batman?"